platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 but that does mean you may need to take a few steps to ensure your site is running optimally.

 The following recommendations are guidelines only.
-They're also listed in approximately the order to investigate them.
+They're also listed in about the order to investigate them.

 ## Upgrade to PHP 8

 To make a PHP-based site run faster, the first step is to upgrade the PHP version.
 Upgrading the PHP version might require changes to your app.
-For more details and recommendation, see the [PHP migration guides](https://www.php.net/manual/en/migration81.php).
+For more details and recommendations, see the [PHP migration guides](https://www.php.net/manual/en/migration80.php).

 To change your PHP version, change the [`type` in your app configuration](../../create-apps/app-reference.md#example-configuration).
 Before merging to production, test the change on a branch and make sure that your application is working as expected.